Whitgift School: Grounds and buildings

 Whitgift is located in a 45 acre parkland site.
 The ship (a model of Ark Royal, the flagship of Lord Howard of Effingham against the Spanish Armada) that features prominently on the top of the school hall is a reminder of the history of the site.
 Additions since the 400th anniversary of the school have been a maze in the founder's garden, an aviary, an enclosure for Prevost's squirrels, ponds and a sports complex.

 The original buildings have been supplemented by many additions and improvements including a Music School and Concert Hall, an integrated facility for science, technology, art and design together with library and resource centres, a separate Lower School building, and a major new Sports and Conference Centre which was opened in February 2005.
 A new Art Department, Performing Arts Centre and a new Sixth Form Centre were completed in the middle of 2011.
+Whitgift was named Independent School Grounds Team of the Year at the Grounds Management Association (GMA) Industry Awards 2026.

 Whitgift has a wide variety of animals, including peacocks on the grounds since the 1930s, and flamingos.
 In 2005 Sir David Attenborough visited the school to open the ponds, the enclosure of which also houses various waterfowl, including Hawaiian geese.